flakey-bit/flakey-bit.github.io/_posts/2021-06-25-practical-fp.md

 }
 ```

-When the function is in a compiled library, I only see the signature not the implementation i.e. all I see is
+When the function is in a compiled library, the programmer only sees the signature - not the implementation:

 ```csharp
 public int FindMaximum(IEnumerable<int> numbers);